matt4biz/oak/README.md

 	show   causes the top of stack to be the result swap   swap the top two items
 	       {w,z,y,x} -> {w,z,x,y}

+and these mode/conversion operations

+	base   pop the top of stack and set base {2,8,10,16}
+	       (default 10)
+	mode   pop the top of stack and set the trigonometry mode {"deg","rad"} (default degrees)

+	bin    convert to integer mode, base 2 oct    convert to integer mode, base 2 hex    convert to integer mode, base 2 dec    convert to normal (floating point) mode, base 10

 and these constants